withcopper/copperkit-example/README.md

 ### A. Create the custom URL scheme for your app

-Carefully copy the iOS URL Scheme from Copperworks that you created in Step 1.

 In your application’s `info.plist` file create a new entry for the Custom URL Scheme structured exactly like the example below.
 You may need to create new entries with the `+` button to create and format the tree as required.

 The value of `URL identifier` should be something something custom and unique, like your application’s bundle id.

-The value of `URL Schemes`, the Item 0 array should equal the iOS URL Scheme value copied from Copperworks.
+The value of `URL Schemes`, the Item 0 array should equal the iOS URL Scheme value copied from Copperworks in Step 1.

 ![Adding Custom URLs to the info.plist file](https://raw.githubusercontent.com/withcopper/copperkit-example/master/assets/infoplist-custom-url.png)